aksonov/react-native-router-flux/docs/API.md

 | `refresh` | `Function` | `(props: Object)` | Reloads the current scene by loading new `props` into the `Scene` |
 | `replace` | `Function` | `(sceneKey: String, props: Object)` |  Pops the current scene from the stack and pushes the new scene to the navigation stack. *No transition will occur. |
 | `reset` | `Function` | `(sceneKey: String, props: Object)` | Clears the routing stack and pushes the scene into the first index. *No transition will occur.* |

+### NavigationStore

+`NavigationStore` is the class that `Actions` is an instance of.
+In other words, `Actions` is the singleton instance of `NavigationStore` — but if you prefer, you can instantiate a `NavigationStore` on your own and pass it to `Router` explicitly.

 ## ActionConst
 Type constants to determine `Scene` transitions, These are **PREFERRED** over typing their values manually as these are subject to change as the project is updated.